furiosa-ai/furiosa-models/docs/command_line_tool.md

 The `bench` subcommand runs a specific model with input data and prints out performance benchmark results such as queries per second (QPS) and average latency.

-For detailed information on device specification for `--device` argument, please refer to the [device specification documentation](https://furiosa-ai.github.io/docs/latest/en/api/python/furiosa.runtime.html#device-specification)
+For detailed information on device specification for `--devices` argument, please refer to the [device specification documentation](https://furiosa-ai.github.io/docs/latest/en/api/python/furiosa.runtime.html#device-specification)

 ### Help Message